Srishanth-023/BIT-25/README.md

-    3. Dlib from the .whl file from the link given below. https://github.com/z-mahmud22/Dlib_Windows_Python3.x
+    3. Dlib from the .whl file from the link given below. https://github.com/z-mahmud22/Dlib_Windows_Python3.x Download according to the version of Python you use.

-    4. Run the project using 'python runserver manage.py'
+    4. Run the project using 'python manage.py runserver'

     5. You must have database dependencies installed according to the project configuration.
       (PREFERENCE : Use MySQL)